HwWobbe/hello-world/README.md

 # hello-world
 Just a preliminary comment ...
 ...
-AboutMe:  I use TiddlyWiki a lot!
+AboutMe:  I use wiki(s) a lot; especvially TiddlyWik!

 Current (novice) issues ...
 * I've noticed that I can edit this content directly, but when I try to use the GitHub GUI, I seem to get a version that is out-of-date.